 Every month the trivago content team rejects hundreds of images submitted by hotel managers.
 Why?
 It’s two fold.
 First off, the photos fail to meet our quality standards.
 Secondly, it may sound cruel, but no image can be less damaging than a bad image.

 So instead of risking it, consult our simple tips for better hotel photos and learn how to upload photos to your trivago hotel profile that will not only be approved, they’ll sell your property.
 We’re using the acronym CLEAR so that it’s easy to remember.
-Feel free to write it on a Post-it note and tack it up by your computer; making it harder to forget.
+Feel free to write it on a post-it note and tack it up by your computer; making it harder to forget.

 These tips for attractive images extend to your website and social media profiles as well.
 After reading this, take a look at how your hotel appears online.
 Do you like how your hotel appears?
-If not, replace the bad hotel photos with good ones, or delete them until better ones are available to you.
+If not, replace the bad hotel photos or delete them until better ones are available to you.